 So, as far as self-confidence goes, it grows based on the experiences we have throughout our lifetimes as well as the people we choose to have relationships with.
 Seems fairly straightforward, which might be why many of us aren’t even aware of how significant each experience and relationship can build or harm our ultimate self-confidence.

-How You Can Build Self-Confidence
+How You Can Start Developing Self-Confidence

 Being aware of what has been eating away at your self-confidence makes it a little easier to create an environment to build your self-confidence back up.